Our Bespoke Curriculum

 At Priors Wood Primary School we work with passion and dedication to provide a bespoke curriculum which is enriching,broad, balanced,interesting and creative.

-We aim to provide a broad, balanced, interesting and creative curriculum that provides for the needs of all our learners.
-Within it, we promote equal opportunities, high moral, spiritual, emotional and social values, and firmly believe in the idea of a healthy and happy school.
+Using the EYFS Statutory Framework and the Quigley Essentials Curriculum, our Curriculum is carefully blended to create a cross- curricular approach.
+Having said that, within this method children learn key facts, knowledge and skills that inspires and meets the needs of all our learners.
+Within it, we promote equal opportunities, high moral, spiritual, emotional and social values, and firmly believe this is the ingredient needed to create a healthy and happy school.

-The current National Curriculum comprises Core subjects and Foundation subjects.
+The current National Curriculum Breadth of Study comprises core subjects and foundation subjects.

 - Physical Education

 Our timetables are flexible to allow time for the children to deepen and consolidate their understanding on what they are learning.
 We believe that children need long periods of uninterrupted time to explore and absorb what they have learned.

 Enriching the Curriculum